Skip to content

 5. Expressing Enthusiastic Agreement

-When you want to say “yes” with excitement:
+When you want to agree with energy:

 Example: